Bachelor's Degree in Life Sciences

 - Cardiovascular medications (beta-blockers, ACE inhibitors, sartans, diuretics, antianginal agents, lipid-lowering agents)

-- Medications used in neurology (anti-Parkinson's, anti-Alzheimer's)
+- Medications Used in Neurology (anti-Parkinson's, anti-Alzheimer's)

 - Pain and inflammation (anti-asthma medications, NSAIDs, glucocorticoids, anti-ulcer medications, analgesics, antihistamines)

-- Infectious disease medications (beta-lactams and antiretrovirals)
+- Infectious Disease Medications (β-lactams and antiretrovirals)

-- Cancer medications
+- Cancer Medications

-- Biotechnology-derived drugs (immunosuppressants, insulins, etc.)
+- Biotechnology-derived medications (immunosuppressants, insulins, etc.)

 Peptide Synthesis (12 hours of lectures and 8 hours of lab work)